-- 1. Specification for two grades of crumb rubber (see Table 8.4) available for either sealing class. - 2.
-'Dry mix' asphalt is normally based on an asphalt mix design with the crumb rubber added at, typically, 25% crumb rubber in the total binder.
-Size 30 is normally used for the 'Dry mix' asphalt system. - 3.
-A soxhlet extraction using toluene may also be used. - 4.
-For sealing grades, the sampling is from the mixing vessel after digestion but prior to the addition of cutter oil.
+1. Specification for two grades of crumb rubber (see Table - Properties of Crumb Rubber) available for either sealing class.

+2. 'Dry mix' asphalt is normally based on an asphalt mix design with the crumb rubber added at, typically, 25% crumb rubber in the total binder.
+Size 30 is normally used for the 'Dry mix' asphalt system.

+- 3. A soxhlet extraction using toluene may also be used. - 4.
+For sealing grades, the sampling is from the mixing vessel after minimum 6 hours digestion but prior to the addition of cutter oil.
 Samples must be free of diluents for subsequent testing to be meaningful.
 The agreed digestion period (at mixing temperature) must be completed before sampling.